Julietta (Martinů): Act 1

 Michel, a traveling bookseller from Paris, finds himself in a seaside town in search of a girl whose voice has haunted him since first hearing it three years before.
 From the following scenes with various townspeople, it emerges that none of them can remember more than a few minutes, which is confirmed by a police officer.
-The policeman asks Michel what his oldest memory is – in fact, a toy duck.
-As he has such a good memory the townsfolk he is elected to be town captain, and the officer departs to prepare for his inauguration.
+The policeman asks Michel what his oldest memory is – a toy duck.
+Because of his long memory the townsfolk nominate him as town captain, and the officer departs to prepare for his inauguration.
 As Michel (with just piano accompaniment) tells some townspeople of how he came to fall in love with the voice of the unknown girl, the voice of Julietta is heard and after her song she asks him to meet her later in the woods.
 The policeman returns as a postman with no recollection of his meeting with Michel.